Military history of African Americans: Stuttgart and preceding effects

+FEPC's argument after the Stuttgart incident

+For segregationists the Stuttgart incident and other incidents of interracial sexual encounters provided weaponization for segregationist Southern politicians to fight against steps taken to lessen discrimination in the US military and federal organisations.
+Established by executive order in 1941, the FEPC banned discrimination in federal employment on the basis of race, colour, creed, or national origin, with black activists eager to see it established by congressional legislation as a permanent entity.

+Politicians like Senator James Eastland, however, saw this development in the FEPC not only as an insult to the returning white soldier but also a gateway for communist and immoral influence within federal government.
+Here discriminatory treatment toward African American soldiers and employees is shown by Senator Eastland projecting the narrative of sexualised violence to make a connection between soldiers of colour that were accused of rape, and the black veterans who were given beneficiaries of the FEPC.
+Claiming in his own words that the same 'racial characteristics are common to the members of the same race', referring to Black Americans.

+African-American women soldiers in WWII

+Many African-American women served in the military during World War II in the Women's Army Corps or WAC.
+African-American women who served in the 6888th Central Postal Directory Battalion were stationed overseas in England and France.

-Despite a high enlistment rate in the U.S. Army, African Americans were still not treated equally.
-At parades, church services, in transportation and canteens the races were kept separate.
-A quota of only 48 nurses was set for African-American women, and the women were segregated from white nurses and white soldiers for much of the war.
+A quota of only 48 nurses was set for African-American women, and they were segregated from white nurses and white soldiers for much of the war.
 Eventually more black nurses enlisted.
 They were assigned to care for black soldiers.
 Black nurses were integrated into everyday life with their white colleagues.

 The first African-American woman sworn into the Navy Nurse Corps was Phyllis Mae Dailey, a Columbia University student from New York.
 She was the first of only four African-American women to serve as a Navy nurse during World War II.

+African-American soldiers in WW II combat

 Many black American soldiers served their country with distinction during World War II.
 There were 125,000 African Americans who were overseas in World War II (6.25% of all abroad soldiers).
-Famous segregated units, such as the Tuskegee Airmen and 761st Tank Battalion and the lesser-known but equally distinguished 452nd Anti-Aircraft Artillery Battalion, proved their value in combat, leading to desegregation of all U.S. armed forces by order of President Harry S. Truman in July 1948 via Executive Order 9981.
+Famous segregated units, such as the Tuskegee Airmen and 761st Tank Battalion and the lesser-known but equally distinguished 452nd Anti-Aircraft Artillery Battalion, proved their value in combat, and 2800 black troops who volunteered as replacements in the winter of 1944 not only served their country, but also their people in the fight for desegregation of all U.S. armed forces.
+This was finally done by order of President Harry S. Truman in July 1948 via Executive Order 9981 in the middle of the Korean War.

-Benjamin O. Davis, Jr. served as commander of the Tuskegee Airmen during the war.
-He later went on to become the first African-American general in the United States Air Force.
-His father, Benjamin O. Davis, Sr., had been the first African-American brigadier general in the Army (1940).

-Doris Miller, a Navy mess attendant, was the first African-American recipient of the Navy Cross, awarded for his actions during the attack on Pearl Harbor.
-Miller had voluntarily manned an anti-aircraft gun and fired at the Japanese aircraft, despite having no prior training in the weapon's use.